crmlatte/tp/docs/UserGuide.md

 * `TIMED_EVENT_INDEX`: The index of the timed event shown in the timed event list (must be a positive integer).
 * Unassigns the specified timed event from all students who were previously assigned to it.
 * Deletes the timed event from the timed event list.
+* After entering the command, you will be prompted to confirm the action:
+  * Type `Y` to confirm the unassignment
+  * Type `N` to cancel the unassignment
+  * Any other input will prompt: `Invalid response.
+Please enter Y/N.`
+  * `Y/N` can be upper or lower case

 Example:
 * `unassign 1` <br>